What home-ed tutoring spans

 Home-educated students sit GCSEs and A-levels as private candidates.
 The practical reality:

 - Choose subjects carefully around coursework.
-Subjects with substantial coursework or controlled-assessment components (Sciences with practical assessment, English Lang with non-exam writing, Drama with performance components, Music with performance, Art with portfolio) are harder to access via the private-candidate route.
+Subjects with substantial coursework or controlled-assessment components (Sciences with practical assessment, English Language with non-exam writing, Drama with performance components, Music with performance, Art with portfolio) are harder to access via the private-candidate route.
 Tutors familiar with the route can advise on which subjects work well.

 What strong home-ed tutoring looks like